 The marital home and other real estate holdings are also important issues.
 How will the house be handled?
 Sold?
 Saved for the kids?
 One party buying out the other and, if so, how does one party get off the note and mortgage on that home?
 These are all important issues as our stock options, pensions, military pensions, stock in a closely held corporation and the valuation of businesses owned by one party or the other.

 In addition to being an expert in Marital and Family Law, our expert also has an MBA and a BA in Business Administration.
 He has the education and experience to understand complex financial issues, such as the alimony capture rule of the IRS, the impact of capital gains taxes on various classes of assets, the impact of active appreciation on pre-marital assets, and the best way to divide assets so as to maximize your future investment returns.

 Even if you think you do not own anything to divide, you will be surprised how much personal property exists within your marriage.
 Automobiles, your furniture, jewelry, artwork, and everything else in your home is subject to distribution by the Court.
 Using the proper method of valuing these items is essential to making sure that you receive a fair distribution of these assets.

 Chances are, between the two of you, debt exists in your marriage.
 It is our duty to find out how much, who is responsible for it, and where the allocations of its future payments lie.

-At The Law Firm for Family Law, our goal is provide our clients with a commitment to their livelihood.
-We are more than divorce attorneys, we are partners in professionalism, integrity and compassion.
+At The Law Firm for Family Law, our goal is to provide our clients with a commitment to their livelihood.
+We are more than divorce attorneys, we are partners in professionalism, integrity, and compassion.

 Even once your divorce is finished, I still consider you a client.
 If you should ever need advice or counsel, I am always available to talk with you.
 You don’t have to do it alone, please call today (727) 531-8737.